Bangladesh

 With a steadily increasing population of 160 million people, its low elevation and coastal location, Bangladesh is among the most vulnerable countries to climate change.
 Flood and droughts ravage the lowlands, while salinity intrusion, land subsidence, cyclones, and rising sea-levels endanger the population living in the Bay of Bengal.
 According to a report by USAID, 56% of the population lives in high climate exposure area.
 Simultaneously, 70% of Bangladeshis live in rural areas, among which 87% depend on agriculture.
 Weather affects 80% of crop-yield variability—making those farmers subject to an uncertain economic future due to variation in the monsoon onset, drought incidences, and flood occurrences.
 At the same time, accurate and location-specific meteorological forecasts offer great potentials for securing food production against climate-related risks.
 Climate change is a national threat and requires solutions that can be easily scaled to the entire country.

-S2S forecasts are weather forecasts for the next 6 weeks and provide an indication of the weather on a weekly time scale.
-These forecasts fall between the conventional short term forecasts (up to 10 days ahead) and monthly seasonal forecasts and are at the forefront of the current science and not yet widely used.
+S2S forecasts are weather forecasts for the next 4 weeks and provide an indication of the weather on a weekly time scale.
+These forecasts fall between the conventional short term forecasts (up to 10 days ahead) and monthly or seasonal forecasts and are at the forefront of the current science and not yet widely used.
 Weather Impact assists BMD and DAE in the development and use of these type of forecasts.
 The S2S timeframe contains potentially valuable information for famers.
 For example; will the monsoon start early or late?
-Or are there indication for extreme rainfall?
+Are there indications for extreme rainfall?
+Or is there a chance on a cold wave coming?

-Components of the project are an assessment of the S2S models over Bangladesh and co-development of agronomical advisory products.
+Components of the project are an assessment of the S2S models over Bangladesh, implementation of an operational S2S at the BMD and co-development of agronomical advisory products.
 These farm management advisories give the farmer more time to act on weather situations and helps them in their decision making to plan, postpone or anticipate on their farming activities.
 The newly developed advisories will be tested and validated in the field.

 The most important component of the project is to sustain the newly developed services by providing capacity building trainings.
 BMD and DAE officials will be trained by Weather Impact and WEnR to use the system.
 Furthermore, a standardized operational procedure (SOP) will be discussed and developed with both BMD and DAE.
 The SOP defines the roles and responsibilities of the organizations in the S2S data chain.